Oriola121/origold/README.md

 * Responsive design: The portfolio is fully responsive to ensure a seamless experience on different devices.
 * Smooth animations: Framer Motion is used to add elegant animations and transitions.
-* Easy navigation: React Router allows for smooth navigation between different sections of the portfolio.
+* Easy navigation: React Scroll allows for smooth scrolling between different sections of the portfolio.
 * Project showcase: A dedicated section to showcase my projects with descriptions and links.
 * Contact information: Users can easily get in touch with me through provided contact details.

 ## Installation and Setup

 1. Clone this repository to your local machine using `git clone`.
-2. Navigate to the project directory: `cd ...`.
+2. Navigate to the project directory: `cd ...`
-3. Install project dependencies using `yarn install`.
+3. Install project dependencies using `yarn install`
-4. Start the development server: `yarn start`.
+4. Start the development server: `yarn start`
 5. Open your web browser and navigate to `http://localhost:3000` to view the portfolio.

 ## Usage